npalomin/sind/training.md

 <img src="https://npalomin.github.io/sind/timg/pol_tab.png" width="700">

-The "Functional Unit" profile is the set of spatial data(polygons) and tabular information collected, and in some cases updated or created, by the surveyor.
+The "Functional Unit" profile is the set of tabular information collected and the spatial data(polygons), which in some cases is updated or created by the surveyor.
 The "Exterior" units polygons data is also part of the "Funcional Unit" profile, although they have no associated set of questions.
-It is expected that the "Exterior" units spatial data is verified or upadated during the survey to make it consistent with the corresponding "Functional Unit".
+It is expected that the "Exterior" units spatial data is also verified or upadated during the survey to make it consistent with the corresponding "Functional Unit".

 <img src="https://npalomin.github.io/sind/timg/exter.png" width="700">